cardputer-dev/cardputer-site/docs/firmware.md

 ## [M5Burner][]

 A quick mention about M5Stack's desktop application that allows you to flash community firmware.
 If you are just getting started, then we recommend using this.
-It won't have everything listed below, but you also won't need to compile it yourself the firmware yourself.
+It won't have everything listed below, but you also won't need to compile it yourself.

 ## Launchers